itsmehari/Chrome-Tab-Organiser-Project/docs/prd.md

 ## 1. Overview

-This document outlines the requirements and features for the Smart Tab Organiser Chrome Extension.
-The extension aims to help users manage their browser tabs effectively by providing tools for organizing, saving, and analyzing tab usage.
+Smart Tab Organiser is a Chrome extension that helps users manage browser tabs and sessions with advanced tools for organization, analytics, and productivity.
+A key feature is smart, content-based tab grouping using in-browser NLP (compromise), which complements session management, duplicate detection, and usage analytics.

 ## 2. Master Feature Checklist